 Roy Hubbard (26) Inspired by Robin Lee Graham’s solo circumnavigation in his yacht Dove, Hubbard has owned boats since the age of 13, cruising the New England coast each summer where he has accumulated all his knowledge and experience so far.
 He has yet to nominate a boat for the GGR.

-Nabil W Amra: – American based Palestinian – see entry under PALASTINE
+Nabil W Amra – American based Palestinian – see entry under PALESTINE

 Michael Guggenberger (38) He has purchased the Peter Ibold designed Belliure Endurance 35 Mizzi and just completed the first stage of her refit, re-sealing all deck fittings.
 He intends to do the second part – fitting watertight bullheads and strengthening her construction in 2017.